Crosscutting Activities Program in Materials Research (XC)

-Dr. Lynnette D. Madsen has worked at the National Science Foundation (NSF) as a Program Director since 2000.
-She has been directly responsible for more than 500 awards totaling $155M+.
-Negotiated co-funding from other programs at NSF and other agencies has increased her effective budget by more than 20%.
-During her tenure at NSF, she has grown the budget of the Ceramics Program from ~$6M to ~$11M annually and accordingly the number of active awards has increased from ~100 to ~150 at any given time.
-She also has responsibilities in the Office of Special Programs in Materials Research for education and broadening participation.
-She has completed three detail assignments at NSF: one focused on increasing the advancement of women in academic careers, another focused on international efforts with Africa and a third, addressed strategic human capital analysis and planning at NSF.
-She has led new co-operative activities with European researchers in materials; been part of the driving force in program development and initiatives in nanotechnology, manufacturing, sustainability, education, and diversity; and has an active independent research program.
+Dr. Lynnette D. Madsen has worked at the National Science Foundation (NSF) as a Program Director in Materials Research since 2000.
+She has been directly responsible for more than 500 awards totaling $180M+.
+During her tenure at NSF, she has grown the annual budget of the Ceramics Program from ~$6M to ~$11M and negotiated co-funding from other programs at NSF and other agencies to further increase her effective budget by an additional 20%.
+She also leads the Cross-Cutting Activities in Materials Research.
+She has completed three detail assignments at NSF dealing with international efforts with Africa, increasing the advancement of women in academic careers, and strategic human capital analysis and planning.
+She has led new co-operative activities with European researchers in materials; been part of the driving force in program development and initiatives in nanotechnology, manufacturing, and sustainability; and has maintained an active independent research program.

-To date she has published two books, three book chapters/sections, and 99 journal, conference, and magazine articles; been awarded two patents; and delivered more than 75 invited scientific or professional talks.
-NSF has recognized her efforts with two Director Awards, nine Performance Awards and an Incentive Award for Timely Program Management.
-As well, her accomplishments have been recognized with the Materials Research Society (MRS) Impact Award (2017), Fellow of the American Vacuum Society (AVS) (2017) and The American Ceramic Society (ACerS) (2015), The Minerals, Metals & Materials Society (TMS) Ellen Swallow Richards Diversity Award (2016), a Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET) (2015), an Excellence in Leadership Recognition from AVS (2014), the Junipero Serra Award from the Society of Hispanic Professional Engineers 2013 Junipero Serra Award, the Faculty of Engineering at the University of Waterloo 2013 Professional Achievement Alumni Medal, and the Materials Research Society 1993 Presentation Award.
-She has served as a panelist for the National Research Council at the National Academies and as a Trustee for AVS, and currently serves as an advisory board member for the Rosalind Franklin Society, and on the Board of Directors for ACerS.
+To date she has published two books, three book chapters/sections, and 99 journal, conference, and magazine articles; been awarded three patents; and delivered more than 100 invited talks.
+NSF has recognized her efforts with two Director Awards, 11 Performance Awards and an Incentive Award for Timely Program Management.
+Also, her accomplishments have been recognized with the Materials Research Society (MRS) Impact Award (2017), Fellow of the American Vacuum Society (AVS) (2017) and The American Ceramic Society (ACerS) (2015), The Minerals, Metals & Materials Society (TMS) Ellen Swallow Richards Diversity Award (2016), a Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET) (2015), an Excellence in Leadership Recognition from AVS (2014), the Junipero Serra Award from the Society of Hispanic Professional Engineers (SHPE) (2013), the Professional Achievement Alumni Medal from the Faculty of Engineering at the University of Waterloo (2013), and a Presentation Award from MRS (1993).
+She has served as a panelist for the National Research Council at the National Academies and as a Trustee for AVS, and currently serves as an Advisory Board member for the Rosalind Franklin Society, and on the Board of Directors for ACerS.

 - Chair, Division of Materials Research (DMR) Diversity and Education Activities Working Group, since 2014